OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-hotspot-scanner.md

 opkg install ogps
 ```

-#### 3. Download and Install the Software
+#### 4. Download and Install the Project Software

-The code for this project is all done and can be found in Onion's [wifi-hotspot-scanner repo](https://github.com/OnionIoT/wifi-hotspot-scanner) on GitHub.
-Follow the [instructions on installing Git](https://docs.onion.io/omega2-docs/installing-and-using-git.html), navigate to the `/root` directory, and clone the GitHub repo:
+The code for this project is all done and can be found in Onion's [`wifi-hotspot-scanner` repo](https://github.com/OnionIoT/wifi-hotspot-scanner) on GitHub.
+Use [`git` to download the code to your Omega](https://docs.onion.io/omega2-docs/installing-and-using-git.html): navigate to the `/root` directory, and clone the GitHub repo:

 ```
+cd /root
 git clone https://github.com/OnionIoT/wifi-hotspot-scanner.git
 ```

-#### 4. Running the Project on Boot
+#### 5. Running the Project on Boot

 Next we'll setup the Omega to automatically run the scanner when it turns on.
 Edit the `/etc/rc.local` file and add the following line above `exit 0`: